 This interconnection is shown to be variously disturbed in their several studies comparing first-episode schizophrenics (FES) to healthy controls.
-One study assessing implicit and explicit knowledge about the bodily self in the two groups showed that FES patients did not display the self-advantage effect in the implicit task and also tended to misattribute other people’s body parts to themselves (Ferri et al, “Bodily Self and Schizophrenia” 1370).
+One study assessing implicit and explicit knowledge about the bodily self in the two groups showed that FES patients did not display the self-advantage effect in the implicit task and also tended to misattribute other people’s body parts to themselves (Ferri et al., “Bodily Self and Schizophrenia” 1370).
 Another, focusing on the social perception of touch, showed that activation patterns in the posterior insular cortex, a central node in the neural representation of “the material me,” did not differ for FES patients when they experienced being touched themselves versus when they observed someone else being touched.
-At the same time, it found significant differences in the left hemisphere pIC, as compared to healthy controls, in their processing of observed touch with a positive valence (caress) versus a negative valence (hit) (Ebisch, “Out of Touch with Reality?”
+At the same time, it found significant differences in the left hemisphere pIC, as compared to healthy controls, in their processing of observed touch with a positive valence (caress) versus a negative valence (hit) (Ebisch et al., “Out of Touch with Reality?”
 295).
 A third study, exploring the interoceptive accuracy of schizophrenic patients by administering a heartbeat perception task, indicated marked reduction in their ability to perceive physiological stimuli originating inside the body and thus to discern a “self” to which inner sensations could be attributed.
-A fourth posits an interrelation between two different perspectives on self-disturbance in FES, those relating them to “dysfunction of brain lateral cortices” (i.e., vPMC and pIC) and those to “alterations of midline brain structures” (i.e., the posterior cingulate cortex [PCC]) (Ebisch, “Altered Brain Long-Range Functional Interactions” 1075).
+A fourth posits an interrelation between two different perspectives on self-disturbance in FES, those relating them to “dysfunction of brain lateral cortices” (i.e., vPMC and pIC) and those to “alterations of midline brain structures” (i.e., the posterior cingulate cortex or PCC) (Ebisch et al., “Altered Brain Long-Range Functional Interactions” 1075).

 These studies, in other words, represent preliminary evidence of the neural mechanisms underpinning the “impossibility” for schizophrenic patients to ground the “enigmatic nature of the world, particularly of the world of others,” into their defective bodily presence (Gallese and Ferri 6).
 In so doing, they pinpoint a major limit to the desirability of the ontological plasticity currently theorized as vibrant materialism—what Aurora Leigh calls “menacing.”
-The import of Gallese et. al’s findings is not only that the “extremely flexible sense of body ownership” as well as alternately heightened and flattened sense of agency characteristic of schizophrenia has a neuro-biological dimension, comprehension of which could benefit clinical treatment.
-(They mention grandiosity but other positive symptoms relate to defective forms of bodily presence [“Interoception and Positive Symptoms in Schizophrenia”]).
-It is that they attribute a neural level to the already several levels (psychic, affective, cognitive) on which persons experiencing a psychotic break are rendered defenseless.
-The non-rhetorical aspect of my opening “what’s to think?” in rethinking Romantic psychosis is that psychosis exposes the full terror of thought without a discernible thinker, a “self-experience” characterizable as the state in which a “no-thing thinks” (Bollas, When the Sun Bursts 143).
-From an immediately post-break perspective, any attempt to examine the inner world is to “invite the catastrophe of the arrival of thoughts,” the only “protective measure” against which is further self-mechanization or “dehumanization,” since the “self cannot be damaged if it is not there to begin with” (Bollas 172, 93).
+The import of Gallese et al.’s findings is not only that the “extremely flexible sense of body ownership” as well as the alternately heightened and flattened sense of agency characteristic of schizophrenia has a neurobiological dimension, comprehension of which could benefit clinical treatment.
+(They mention grandiosity but other positive symptoms relate to defective forms of bodily presence).
+The findings also attribute a neural level to the already several levels (psychic, affective, cognitive) on which persons experiencing a psychotic break are rendered defenseless.
+The nonrhetorical aspect of my opening “what’s to think?” in rethinking Romantic psychosis is that psychosis exposes the full terror of thought without a discernible thinker, a “self-experience” characterizable as the state in which a “no-thing thinks” (Bollas, When the Sun Bursts 143).
+From an immediately postbreak perspective, any attempt to examine the inner world is to “invite the catastrophe of the arrival of thoughts,” the only “protective measure” against which is further self-mechanization or “dehumanization,” since the “self cannot be damaged if it is not there to begin with” (Bollas 172, 93).
 Who would have thought that the outer world, in its otherness, separateness, and objecthood, would provide more options for avoiding or lessening danger than the human psyche in a delusional and/or paranoid state?
 Having an “out there,” however porously in place, offers at least the possibility of walking away from enemy forces seeking or seeming to destroy or to close one in.
 New biologists specify both porosity and the existence of a “sac” as necessary if not sufficient to life.